Abram Nicholas Pritzker

-Abram Nicholas Pritzker (January 6, 1896 – February 8, 1986) was an American businessman and member of the Pritzker family.
+Abram Nicholas Pritzker (January 6, 1896 – February 8, 1986) was an American businessman and attorney, and a member of the Pritzker family.

 Early life and education

 Abram was the son of Ukrainian Jewish immigrants, Annie P. (née Cohn) and Nicholas J. Pritzker.
 His father left Kyiv for Chicago in 1881 and worked first as a pharmacist and then, after graduating from DePaul University College of Law, as a lawyer.
 His father wrote a small book that has been passed down the generations; the theme of the book is "Your only immortality is the impact you have on your successors."
 Abram graduated from Harvard Law School.

 Career

 Abram joined his father's law firm, Pritzker & Pritzker, along with his brothers, Harry and Jack.
 Harry specialized in criminal law, Abram (called Abe and later A.N.) specialized in business law, and Jack in real estate law.
 In the 1930s, he left the law practice and branched out with his brother Jack, investing in real estate and small companies, mostly in the Chicago area.
 Harry continued to run the law firm, which eventually became an in-house firm catering solely to the needs of the Pritzker family and its business.
 The Pritzker brothers were very successful and amassed a considerable fortune.
 They shielded their earnings from taxes through a series of trusts, which enabled them to distribute the money as they chose.